Zernach/dreamup-games-automated-qa/README.md

 - ✅ Full-stack monorepo with TypeScript
 - ✅ Express REST API with validation
 - ✅ PostgreSQL database with Prisma ORM
-- ✅ Next.js frontend with TailwindCSS
+- ✅ React + Vite frontend with TailwindCSS
 - ✅ Test submission and results viewing
 - ✅ Dashboard with statistics and test history
 - ✅ Shared type definitions